 Building a successful startup is more than just creating a viable business plan.
-It’s also essential that your marketing strategy is crafted to drive awareness and exposure of your brand to the right audience.
+It’s also essential that your startup marketing strategy is crafted to drive awareness and exposure of your brand to the right audience.
 Content marketing for startups could mean the difference between failure and success.

 The major aim of content marketing for businesses in the startup phase is to get the word out.
 When your business is new, nobody knows you exist.
 A lot of content marketing advice is aimed at more established businesses, but it won’t do you much good if you haven’t even built an audience yet.